sascha432/esp8266-kfc-fw/README.md

 ### ESP8266

-1M with most features activated, no OTA updates
+1M with most features activated, no OTA updates<br>2M with OTA
-2M with OTA

 ### ESP32